martinez-jorge/martinez-jorge/README.md

 ### Hi there 👋

 My name is Jorge.
-I'm the Director of Research and Reporting of Enrollment Services at the University of Houston.
+I'm the Director of Data Strategy at [BakerRipley](https://bakerripley.org).
 I'm an avid R programmer and use it for all my work.

 So far git hub is a place to deploy [my website](https://jxmartinez.com).
-I can also be found on twitter: [@JXM85](https://twitter.com/JXM85)
+I can also be found on bluesky: [@jxmartinez.bsky.social](https://bsky.app/profile/jxmartinez.bsky.social)

 <!--
 **martinez-jorge/martinez-jorge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.